nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/developing/fw_patches_ext_flash.rst

 1. The firmware patch is loaded from the external memory onto internal RAM.
 #.
 The firmware patch is uploaded to the nRF70 device.

-This feature can be enabled using DTS or :ref:`snippets` feature or by using :ref:`partition_manager`.
+This feature can be enabled using DTS or the :ref:`app_build_snippets` feature, or by using :ref:`partition_manager`.

 Configuration
 -------------